idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

+!if! function=hasLibtorch()
 # Deep Reinforcement Learning Control Using Libtorch

-The following example showcases how to set up a Deep Reinforcement Learning (DRL) training sequence for the generation of neural-net-based controllers of simulations with MOOSE applications.
-We employ a Proximal Policy Optimization (PPO) (see [!cite](schulman2017proximal) for more information) to train our neural nets.
+The following example demonstrates how to set up a Proximal Policy Optimization (PPO) based Deep Reinforcement Learning (DRL) training sequence for neural-net-based controllers of MOOSE simulations.
+See [!cite](schulman2017proximal) for a more theoretical background on the PPO algorithm.

 ## Problem Statement